Mtze/virntup/README.md

     ]
 }
 ```
-The `testbed-env-setup` repository contains some preconfigured env files to use, as well as further guidance how to write your own.
+The `env-setup` repository contains some preconfigured env files to use, as well as further guidance how to write your own.

 #### `P4.info` and `virntup.bin`
 Virntup assumes that the P4 target runs/is able to run the `virntup.p4` program.
 If the target already runs virntup, these files are not necessary to deploy a topology to the target.